Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 Do eTIBs have any protection against deflation?

-In the event that this floor is used, succeeding Coupon Interest payments and the principal payment at maturity will be reduced by the difference between the Coupon Interest paid and the payment which would have been made if the floor did not exist.
+Yes.
+There is a floor on Coupon Interest payments designed to protect bondholders against deflation.
+If the Nominal Value falls below the Face Value of $100, Coupon Interest will still be calculated as if the value were $100.
+In the event that this floor is used, succeeding Coupon Interest payments and the principal payment at maturity will be reduced by the difference between what was paid and what would have been paid without the floor.

-At the Maturity Date, an eTIB holder will receive either the Nominal Value or Face Value amount, whichever is greater.
+At the Maturity Date, the bondholder will receive either the Nominal Value or the Face Value, whichever is greater.
 This limits the exposure of the bondholder to deflation.

-Coupon Interest on eTIBs is paid via direct credit (bank transfer) four times yearly.
-Like with eTBs, eTIB holders must nominate a bank account with the 'registrar' (Computershare) to receive their Coupon Interest payments.
+Like eTBs, eTIB holders must nominate a bank account with the registrar (Computershare) to receive their Coupon Interest payments.

-What are some of the risks associated with investing in eTIBs?
+What are the risks of investing in eTIBs?

 Like eTBs, eTIBs are considered a highly secure investment.
-However, investing in eTBs does come with some risks.
+However, there are some risks to be aware of.

 How is income derived from eTBs and eTIBs taxed?